Music file-sharing was the first major legal challenge for the internet, arising even before concerns over private data and public safety.

 - Create your own playlists

-- Generally much cheaper than buying from a high street store
+- Generally much cheaper than buying the physical product

-- Download unique songs not available from stores e.g. special live performances, etc.
+- Download extra information or songs not available only available online (e.g. special live performances, platform exclusives, etc.)

 - Easy to use